hiking90/sublime-rsync-ssh/README.md

                 {
                     // You can disable any destination by setting this value to 0 "enabled": 1,
-                    // Stuff we do not want rsync to copy, but just for this destination "excludes":
-                    [
-                    ],
                     // ssh options
                     "remote_port": 22,
                     // Run commands before and after rsync